Taking the high road

 Joanna NoŽlle Blagden Levesque (born December 20, 1990), professionally known as JoJo

-(2003-Present), is an American recording artist and actress.
+(2003-Present), is an American recording artist and actress from Foxborough, Massachuetts.
 After competing on the television show, America's Most Talented Kids

 , she was noticed by record producer Vincent Herbert who asked her to audition for Blackground Records.

-) and after all this success she released her second album "the High Road", which came out in 2006.
-The album also had a hit single called "Too Little, Too Late" and was certified Gold by the RIAA.
-Due to Development Hell
+in 2006.
+The album had a hit single called "Too Little, Too Late" and was certified Gold by the RIAA.
+It seemed that she would be one of the most popular pop acts ever...

 image.
 She went on to release "Disaster".
-She went on to release a second Mixtape called "Agape" in 2012.
-It featured a single called "Andre" inspired by one of her favourite artists.
+She went on to release a second mixtape called Agape

 She is known for her songs, "Demonstrate", "Leave (Get Out)", "Andre", "Too Little Too Late", "Disaster", "The Other Chick", "In the Dark", "How to Touch A Girl" and "Baby It's You".
 She also indulges in doing replies to famous songs such as "Beautiful Girls Reply" and "Marvins Room".
 These are usually to immense critical praise.
 She focuses on getting mix tapes out to her fans, continuing working on her third album, working with her management and recording company about album number 3 and other projects.
-She moved from Blackground to Atlantic in late 2013, early 2014 for her third album to finally be released. #lovejo extended play Mixtape came out Valantines Day 2014.
+She moved from Blackground to Atlantic in late 2013, early 2014 for her third album to finally be released.
+The #LOVEJO

 She has experimented with films and acting in movies such as Aquamarine